ri-unipr/ress/README.md

 * path/to/inputfile
 * --hs_output_file:path/to/hsfile to specify the path to the homogeneous system file to be created

-The following parameters must be passed as arguments to dci:
+The following parameters must be passed as arguments to eress:
 * path/to/inputfile
 * --tc or --zi, depending on the index that one wants to use (Tc or zI)
 * --n_results:number to specify the number of reported results
 * --output_file:path/to/outputfile
 * --hs_input_file:path/to/hsfile to specify the path to the file of the homogeneous system (created by means of homgen)

-The following paramaters must be defined and passed as arguments to kmpso:
+The following paramaters must be defined and passed as arguments to kress:
 * --tc or --zi, depending on the index that one wants to use (Tc or zI)
 * --dimension:number to specify the search space dimension
 * --swarm_size:number to specify the swarm size